semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_GIT\_TAG\_NAME

-The value of the `SEMAPHORE_GIT_TAG_NAME` environment variable is the name of the GitHub tag that is used in the current job.
+The value of the `SEMAPHORE_GIT_TAG_NAME` environment variable is the name of the GitHub tag used in the current job.

 Example value: `v1.0.0`